GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 !!! tip

-Using a roll of several dices to pick random number can be a good tool for [fairness](#make-randomness-feel-fair) as it gives more changes to get a medium value.
+Using a roll of several dice to pick random number can be a good tool for [fairness](#make-randomness-feel-fair) as it gives more changes to get a medium value.

 ## Pick cards from a deck